dat-ecosystem-archive/datBase/public/posts/2016-01-19-brief-history-of-dat.md

 The new DAG abstraction we developed during this time is called [hyperlog](https://github.com/mafintosh/hyperlog).
 It provides a graph storage API that supports incremental, streaming replication.
 We used it in the `dat` CLI tool as the core database, and added tabular import and file import + synchronization features on top of it.

-In terms of command-line API, the beta didn't change too dramatically from the alpha.
+In terms of command-line API, the beta didn’t change too dramatically from the alpha.
 We still supported both tabular and file oriented workflows.
-We dropped the word 'blob' in exchange for 'files' and used terms like 'read' and 'write' instead of 'get' and 'put'.
+We dropped the word “blob” in exchange for “files” and used terms like “read” and “write” instead of “get” and “put”.

 The most notable new concept in the Beta was support for multiple datasets in a single repository.
 This was added to support datasets with hybrid data types, such as a astronomy full sky scan which might include raw image files from a telescope as well as tabular data created during post-processing of the images.
 You could model each one as a dataset in dat (sort of like two different sub-folders).